-Non-Essential Travel and Quarantine Requirements
+Non-Essential Travel

-- 1. Until they are fully vaccinated, Los Angeles County residents should continue to avoid all non-essential travel outside of California, unless they are traveling for essential purposes.
+- 1. Los Angeles County residents should continue to avoid all non-essential travel and stay within 120 miles from their place of residence, unless they are traveling for essential purposes.
 Avoiding travel reduces the risk of virus transmission, including by reducing the risk that new sources of infection and, potentially, new virus strains that are now present in California.
-"Non-essential travel" includes travel that is considered tourism or recreational in nature. - 2.
-All non-essential travelers from other states or countries are strongly discouraged from entering the County of Los Angeles and must adhere to the quarantine procedures described below. - 3.
-All non-essential travelers who are not fully vaccinated arriving in or returning to the County of Los Angeles from other states or countries must: - a.
-Quarantine for 7 full days after travel if they get tested and get a negative COVID-19 viral test result from a specimen collected 3-5 days after their arrival. - b.
-Quarantine for 10 full days after travel if they did not get tested with a COVID-19 viral test after their arrival. - c.
-For 14 days after their arrival, continue to self-monitor for symptoms of COVID-19, and avoid being around people who are at increased risk for severe illness.
-They must isolate and should get tested if symptoms develop.
+"Non-essential travel" includes travel that is considered tourism or recreational in nature.
+"Essential travel" is travel associated with the operation, maintenance, or usage of critical infrastructure or otherwise required or expressly authorized by law (including other applicable state and local public health directives), including work and study, critical infrastructure support, economic services and supply chains, health, immediate medical care, and safety and security. - 2.
+All non-essential travelers from other states or countries are strongly discouraged from entering the County of Los Angeles and need to self-quarantine as set forth in Paragraph 3. - 3.
+All persons arriving in or returning to the County of Los Angeles from other states or countries, must self-quarantine for 10 days after arrival, except as necessary to meet urgent critical healthcare staffing needs or to otherwise engage in emergency response.
+Additionally, this does not apply to individuals who routinely cross state or country borders solely for the purpose of essential travel.